Saigon Vietnam - travel blog 2019

-Symbol of the city, the Notre Dame Cathedral of Saigon charms visitors with the beauty of the Notre-Dame de Paris in reduced size.
+A symbol of the city, the Notre Dame Cathedral of Saigon charms visitors with the beauty of the Notre-Dame de Paris in reduced size.
 The most beautiful and important of the city's Catholic architectures, it is known for French materials and a surrounding environment appreciated by both locals and visitors.
-The site is currently being restored and going to welcome visitors at the end of 2019.
+The site is currently being restored and is going to welcome visitors at the end of 2019.

 Saigon Central Post Office

 In front of Notre-Dame Cathedral, another remarkable construction is the Saigon Central Post Office, built by the French during the years 1886–1891.
 Based on the design plan of architect Auguste Henri Villedieu, the site has the elegance of Western architecture with a few oriental elements.